 Science, Languages, Technology, Performing Arts and the Humanities all provide stimulating learning experiences across the school and prepare our students for their ‘next step’.
 A cornerstone of our curriculum is personal development that ranges from short and sharp Personal Development Time at morning registration to longer learning experiences such as Enrichment Days.
 Throughout the school, students are offered individual, tailored careers guidance and all our students this year have been offered a place in post 16 learning.

 We were proud to be awarded The NACE (National Able Children in Education) Challenge Award in recognition of our provision and outcomes in challenging every student to be the best they can possibly be.

 Although we are a large school, we pride ourselves in making sure that every student is treated as an individual.
-We are striving to become a full UNICEF Rights Respecting School at the highest level as we believe this is central to our ethos.
+We are striving to become a UNICEF Rights Respecting School at the highest level as we believe this is central to our ethos.

 On joining the school, each student joins both a tutor group and one of the six Houses.
-Within the tutor group, she is supported by her Personal Tutor who delivers Personal Development Time each morning.
+Within the tutor group, she is supported by her Form Tutor who delivers Personal Development Time each morning.
 Each year group has a Head of Year, who is responsible for monitoring the progress, pastoral issues, behaviour and attendance of the students.

 Within the House system, we have regular competitions across the curriculum including art, literacy, music and sports.
 Students will have opportunities to work across year groups and develop their leadership skills through a range of activities.
 The House Point system contributes significantly to embedding a culture where success across a wide range of fields is celebrated.
-Girls are awarded blazers badges on achieving identified milestones.
+Girls are awarded blazer badges on achieving identified milestones.

 The Learning Mentor acts as a link between parents, the school and other agencies.
 They can provide advice or simply be someone to listen.
 The mentors operate drop in sessions and an appointment system to deal with any issues students may have.